tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Categories File to Categories/README.md

 ### Synopsis

-Add categories to a Store Page with no categories.
+Add categories file to a Store Page with no categories.

 ### Version